zeek/zeek/scripts/base/bif/plugins/Bro_SSL.events.bif.zeek.rst

    :possible_ts: The current time as sent by the server.
 Note that SSL/TLS does
                 not require clocks to be set correctly, so treat with care.
-This value is not sent in TLSv1.3.
+This value is meaningless in SSLv2 and TLSv1.3.

    :session_id: The session ID as sent back by the server (if any).
 This value is not